midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-what-remains.md

 Jolene raced toward home, abandoning Callie, little cold Callie, to the reeds.
 Jolene felt sick before she could make it halfway.
 She vomited into the bushes and then kept running.

 She found Momma, who stumbled toward the lake shrieking, <i>Darling, darling!</i>, tripping over her starched house skirt.
 Jolene turned and ran in the other direction, toward town, toward the general store where Daddy worked.
-Daddy looked startled when the door hit the wall, the bell violently clanging. <i>Callie—the lake—</i> Jolene choked out between breaths, and before she could finish, Daddy, too, was sprinting toward the lake.
+Daddy looked startled when the door hit the wall, the bell violently clanging. <i>Callie — the lake — </i> Jolene choked out between breaths, and before she could finish, Daddy, too, was sprinting toward the lake.

 Momma was crouched over Callie’s blue body, sobbing.
 Daddy fell to his knees.
 Jolene hugged herself.
 She could not stop shivering.
 Her skin was still damp.
 She was so cold.
 She stared at Momma’s skirt, at the dung-colored streaks flecked across the bottom.
 She thought to herself that Momma, who had always prided herself on her pressed clothes, clean nails, brushed hair, would have to throw that skirt away.